Billie Eilish: 2018–2020: When We All Fall Asleep, Where Do We Go?

 Eilish began her When We All Fall Asleep Tour at Coachella Festival in April 2019, with the tour concluding on November 17, 2019, in Mexico City.
-In August 2019, she partnered with Apple Music for Music Lab: Remix Billie Eilish, part of Apple Stores' Music Lab sessions during which fans deconstruct her song "You Should See Me In A Crown" and learn how to create their own remix on Apple devices and GarageBand.
+In August 2019, she partnered with Apple Music for Music Lab: Remix Billie Eilish, part of the Apple Store's Music Lab sessions during which fans deconstruct her song "You Should See Me In A Crown" and learn how to create their own remix on Apple devices and GarageBand.
 On September 27, 2019, Eilish announced her Where Do We Go?
 World Tour.
 The tour began in Miami on March 9, 2020, and ran for two more shows on March 10 in Orlando and March 12 in Raleigh before Eilish ended the tour prematurely due to the COVID-19 pandemic.
 The tour was set to conclude in Jakarta on September 7.

-On November 7, 2019, Jack White's Third Man Records announced that the label would release an acoustic live album of Eilish's performance from the record label's Blue Room, exclusively sold on vinyl at Third Man retail locations in Nashville, Tennessee, and Detroit, Michigan.
+On November 7, 2019, Jack White's Third Man Records announced that the label would release an acoustic live album of Eilish's performance from the record label's Blue Room, exclusively sold on vinyl at Third Man retail locations in Nashville and Detroit.
 On November 13, 2019, she released her next single, "Everything I Wanted".
 On November 20, 2019, Eilish was nominated for six Grammy Awards, including Record of the Year and Song of the Year for "Bad Guy" as well as Album of the Year and Best New Artist.
 At age 17, she became the youngest artist to be nominated in all four General Field categories.
 In the same month, Eilish was crowned 2019's Billboard Woman of the Year.